Banshee Name Generator - Names for the Death Heralds of Irish Mythology

 The Banshee in Irish and Celtic Tradition

-The banshee (from the Irish bean sídhe, "woman of the fairy mound") is one of the most distinctive death omens in world folklore: a female spirit whose wail — the caoine or keening — announces an imminent death, particularly within specific Irish and Scottish families of ancient lineage.
-Unlike many folkloric death figures, the banshee is not typically an agent of death but a mourner — she grieves because death is coming, not because she personally causes it.
-Historically, the banshee was associated with specific noble families: the O'Neills, O'Briens, O'Connors, and Kavanaghs each had their own banshee, a spirit ancestrally linked to the family bloodline whose cries were recognized as family-specific.
-This makes the banshee a deeply genealogical figure — her mourning is intimate, particular, addressed to specific lineages rather than humanity in general.
-In some traditions, the banshee is described as a beautiful young woman; in others, an ancient crone.
-The Washer at the Ford — a related figure who washes the clothes or armor of those about to die — shares similar origins.
-Both figures belong to the Tuatha Dé Danann, the supernatural race of pre-Christian Irish myth, connecting the banshee to the fully-realized mythological architecture of the Celtic otherworld.
+The banshee (from the Irish *bean sídhe*, "woman of the fairy mound") is one of the more distinctive death omens in world folklore: a female spirit whose wail - the *caoine* or keening - announces an imminent death, particularly within specific Irish and Scottish families of ancient lineage.
+Unlike many folkloric death figures, the banshee is not typically an agent of death but a mourner.
+She grieves because death is coming, not because she causes it.
+Historically, the banshee was tied to specific noble families: the O'Neills, O'Briens, O'Connors, and Kavanaghs each had their own, a spirit ancestrally linked to the bloodline whose cries were recognized as family-specific.
+This makes her a deeply genealogical figure.
+Her mourning is intimate, particular, addressed to specific lineages rather than to humanity at large.
+In some traditions she appears as a beautiful young woman; in others, an ancient crone.
+The Washer at the Ford - a related figure who washes the clothes or armor of those about to die - shares similar origins.
+Both belong to the Tuatha Dé Danann, the supernatural race of pre-Christian Irish myth, placing the banshee inside the fully realized mythological architecture of the Celtic otherworld.

 Naming the Bean Sídhe: Irish and Gaelic Conventions

-Traditional Irish personal names draw from a deep Celtic linguistic heritage, modified through centuries of medieval Christian culture and the Norman influence on Irish nobility.
-The sounds of authentic Irish names are distinctive: initial consonant mutations, silent letters that affect pronunciation in non-obvious ways, combinations like "mh" (pronounced /v/ or /w/), "bh" (also /v/ or /w/), and "dh" (broad /g/ or slender /j/).
+Traditional Irish personal names draw from a deep Celtic linguistic heritage, shaped by medieval Christian culture and later by Norman influence on Irish nobility.
+The sounds are distinctive: initial consonant mutations, silent letters that affect pronunciation in non-obvious ways, combinations like "mh" (pronounced /v/ or /w/), "bh" (also /v/ or /w/), and "dh" (broad /g/ or slender /j/).
 Well-known Irish feminine names that suit banshee characters include: Aoife (EE-fah, meaning "radiant"), Niamh (NEEV, meaning "bright"), Caoimhe (KEE-va, meaning "gentle"), Caoilfhinn (KWEEL-in, meaning "slender and fair"), Bríd or Brigid (after the goddess), Éithne (EH-nah, meaning "kernel"), and Deirdre (the most famous tragic figure of Irish legend).
-For banshee-specific naming, names associated with keening, sorrow, twilight, and the liminal space between life and death carry additional resonance: Morrigan (great queen/phantom queen), Badb (crow, one of the war goddess triple forms), Nemain (frenzy), Macha (plain/sovereignty).
+For banshee-specific naming, names associated with keening, sorrow, twilight, and the threshold between life and death carry particular weight: Morrigan (great queen/phantom queen), Badb (crow, one of the war goddess's triple forms), Nemain (frenzy), Macha (plain/sovereignty).
 These are goddess names that have been applied to banshee-adjacent figures in Irish myth.

 Banshees in Gothic Fiction and Dark Fantasy

-The banshee has a robust presence in fantasy literature and gaming.
-The *Witcher* universe portrays banshees as territory-specific spirits tied to scenes of mass death.
-Dungeons & Dragons' banshee (or banshee-adjacent creatures like the Bheur Hag) use the wailing-spirit template in tactical encounter design.
-Neil Gaiman's various folkloric figures draw on the Irish tradition without necessarily naming the banshee explicitly.
-What makes the banshee compelling for fiction is the moral ambiguity baked into the archetype.
-She mourns — she does not kill.
-She is bound to the family she haunts by something resembling love or loyalty or grief.
-A banshee character who has outlived every family member she was meant to watch over is a figure of tremendous pathos: the mourner with no one left to mourn for.
-A banshee character who resents what she is — who is furious at being reduced to herald-of-tragedy for people who barely knew she existed — is something more complex and interesting.
-The sound design of the banshee is also narratively available: the shriek described in folklore is specifically described as inhuman in its grief.
-A character built around this vocal signature has a relationship to language and communication that's inherently unusual.
+The banshee appears throughout fantasy literature and games, though rarely with much fidelity to the source material.
+The *Witcher* series ties banshees to specific locations and mass death.
+Dungeons & Dragons uses the wailing-spirit template for tactical encounters, sometimes under different names - the Bheur Hag, for instance.
+Gaiman draws on Irish folkloric tradition in various places without always naming the figure directly.
+What makes the banshee worth writing is the moral ambiguity built into the archetype.
+She mourns; she does not kill.
+She is bound to the family she haunts by something resembling love, or loyalty, or grief so old it has calcified into habit.
+A banshee who has outlived every family member she was meant to watch over becomes a figure of real pathos: the mourner with no one left to mourn for.
+A banshee who resents what she is - furious at being reduced to herald-of-tragedy for people who barely registered her existence - is something more interesting still.
+The folklore is also specific about her voice.
+The shriek is not merely loud; it is described as inhuman in its grief, a sound that exists outside ordinary language.
+A character built around that vocal signature has an unusual relationship to speech and communication, one that most writers leave unexplored.

 Using the Generator for Your Banshee or Spirit Character

-When generating banshee names, lean into the phonological qualities that make Irish-derived names feel otherworldly: the soft consonants, the unexpected pronunciations, the names that look unpronounceable on the page but flow naturally when spoken correctly.
+When generating banshee names, lean into the phonological qualities that make Irish-derived names feel otherworldly: soft consonants, unexpected pronunciations, names that look unpronounceable on the page but flow naturally when spoken aloud.
 Readers and players will forgive a difficult-looking name if you give them the pronunciation guide.
 Consider the relationship your banshee has with her function.
 Is she resigned to it?
 Proud of it?
 Resentful?
 Has she been doing this for five hundred years and fallen into a routine?
-Does she still grieve, or has the grief hollowed her out into something that performs mourning without feeling it?
-The family connection is worth building into fiction even if the full genealogical detail doesn't make it onto the page.
+Does she still grieve, or has grief hollowed her into something that performs mourning without feeling it?
+The family connection is worth building into fiction even when the full genealogical detail never makes it onto the page.
 A banshee who has watched fourteen generations of the same family die has opinions about them.
-She's seen who among them died well or badly, who was mourned by others and who died alone, who remembered her and who forgot she existed.
-That history is character even when it's backstory.
+She knows who died well and who died badly, who was mourned by others and who died alone, who remembered her and who forgot she existed.
+That history is character even when it stays backstory.